 x₂).
 Remember to count the distance between you two horizontally, not parallel to the slope.
 And there you have it!
 The ratio of

-For sticking around while you perform your quick experiment, go and buy that skier some hot chocolate, or give the tree a hug.
+For sticking around while you perform your quick experiment, go and buy that skier some hot chocolate or hug the tree.
 They deserve as much.

-An informal definition of the gradient (also known as the slope) is as follows: it is a mathematical way of measuring how fast a line rises or falls.
-Think of it as a number you assign to a hill, a road, a path, etc., that tells you how much effort you have to put to cycle it.
+An informal definition of the gradient is as follows: it is a mathematical way of measuring how fast a line rises or falls.
+Think of it as a number you assign to a hill, a road, a path, etc. that tells you how much effort you have to put into cycling it (related to the calories burned by biking).
 If you're going uphill, you must struggle to reach the peak, so the energy needed (i.e., the gradient) is large.
 If you're going downhill, you don't even have to pedal to pick up speed, so the effort is, in fact, negative.
-And if you're on flat ground, it neither helps nor makes it harder, so it is neutral, or has a gradient of zero.
+And if you're on flat ground, it neither helps nor makes it harder, so it is neutral or has a gradient of zero.

 How to calculate gradient?

-To calculate the gradient, we will find two points.
-We will denote these points with the cartesian coordinates
+We calculate the gradient the same way we calculate the slope.
+We find two points and denote them with the cartesian coordinates

 gradient = rise / run